status-im/nim-eth/doc/rlp.md

 to `append` which is overloaded to accept arbitrary values.
 Finally, you can call `finish` to obtain the final `BytesRange`.

-If the end result should by a RLP list of particular length, you can replace the initial call to `initRlpWriter` with `initRlpList(n)`.
-Calling `finish` before writing a sufficient number of elements will then result in a `PrematureFinalizationError`.
+If the end result should be a RLP list of particular length, you can replace the initial call to `initRlpWriter` with `initRlpList(n)`.
+Calling `finish` before writing the sufficient number of elements will then result in an assertion failure.

 As an alternative short-cut, you can also call `encode` on an arbitrary value (including sequences and user-defined types) to execute all of the steps at